-These days, with the enormous increase in those who wish to
+These days, we see an enormous increase in numbers, of those who wish to

 breeder.
 Many unfortunately, think it's just